In his recent article, “The NoEstimates Movement”, Ron Jeffries asked for concrete ways to help wean organizations off estimates. I have one to share.

 Not Only Cost, But Also Value

 In general, we do a poor job of determining the value of software, and often the smaller the task, the less we know the value.
 When I focus on estimates, I end up focusing on cost, and for a wide variety of reasons I’ve learned over the years to view such focus skeptically.
 Imagine the situation where we agree on a task and estimate it at 3 days.
 Now I’ve started working on the task and after about one day of work, I notify you that I’ll need 2 weeks instead of 3 days.
 When focused on the estimate, you will likely feel an impulse to argue about the estimate.
-You might do so quite passionately, and this could lead to literally counterproductive bad feelings—ones that literally slow down my work.
-With any luck, though, you’ll remember that this finishing this task will generate enough extra profit to fund an additional 2 months of work on the project.
+You might do so quite passionately, and this could lead to counterproductive bad feelings—ones that actually slow down the work.
+With any luck, though, you’ll remember that finishing this task will generate enough extra profit to fund an additional 2 months of work on the project.
 Now for a very Powerful Question: If you always knew that this task would cost 2 weeks, would you have invested in it anyway?
 If you would have felt good about the outcome anyway, then don’t let one programmer’s overly-optimistic guess stop you from feeling good about it!

 You Can Start Today

 Good news, everyone: thinking about estimates as budgets requires nothing more than you changing your mind.
 You don’t need permission to see estimates as budgets.
 You don’t even need everyone around you to see estimates as budgets; you can simply start doing it, and use it to try to build new bridges with the stakeholders whom your inaccurate estimates have tended to disappoint.
 Pay attention to changes in your behavior, as well as the behavior of others.
-Treat this as a tool for building trust, rather than merely a tool for avoid responsibility.
+Treat this as a tool for building trust, rather than merely a tool for avoiding responsibility.
 In the worst case, you’ll merely disappoint your stakeholders less often, because you’ll have found other ways to satisfy their needs from time to time.
 Even if you get nothing more than that, it only costs you trying to change how you interpret numbers in a spreadsheet.
 Even if you can’t estimate the resulting value, surely you can afford this tiny up-front cost.

 (Do you see what I did there?)